PubInv/general-purpose-alarm-device/README.md

 The hardware display must provide 16 characters, and may provide more.

-The current plan is a 20 x 4 dislay.
+The current plan is a 20 x 4 display.